ogubuikeAlex/Computer-Science-Dictionary/System-Design/003-Network-Protocols.md

 TCP solved the IP issue but was still inefficient in really catering for our growing data manipulation and transfer needs.That was how HTTP was birth

 HTTP: Hypertext transfer protocol introduced the request-response model, where a machine sends a request and the other machine receives the request and sends a response.
 TBC with (Q and A)

+## FAQs
+### At what point does a mchine get issued an IP address

+A machine is issued an IP address during the process of network configuration, typically when it connects to a network.
+Here’s how it usually happens:

+- Boot-Up/Network Connection:

+ When a machine (like a computer, smartphone, or any networked device) is powered on or connects to a network, it begins the process of obtaining an IP address.
+- DHCP (Dynamic Host Configuration Protocol):

+ - Most networks use DHCP to automatically assign IP addresses.
+When the machine connects to the network, it sends a DHCP request, asking for an IP address.
+ - The DHCP server on the network receives this request and assigns an available IP address to the machine from a pool of IP addresses.
+This address is typically leased to the device for a specific period.
+- Static IP Assignment (if applicable):

+ - Alternatively, if the machine is configured with a static IP address, it doesn’t go through the DHCP process.
+Instead, it uses the pre-assigned IP address every time it connects to the network.
+- IP Address Issued:

+ - Once the IP address is assigned, either through DHCP or a static assignment, the machine can communicate with other devices on the network or access the internet, depending on the network configuration.

+ ### Can a server have multiple ports?
+ Yes, a server can have multiple ports, and this is actually very common.
+Here's how it works:

+#### Understanding Ports
+- Ports are logical endpoints on a server used to distinguish between different types of network services.
+Each port is identified by a number, ranging from 0 to 65535.
+- IP Address + Port: When a client connects to a server, it connects to a specific IP address and port combination (e.g., 192.168.1.1:80).
+#### Multiple Ports on a Server
+- Multiple Services: A single server can host multiple services, each running on a different port.
+For example:

+  - Port 80 for HTTP (web server)
+  - Port 443 for HTTPS (secure web server)
+  - Port 22 for SSH (secure shell)
+  - Port 25 for SMTP (email server)
+  - Port 3306 for MySQL (database server)
+- Same Service, Different Ports: Sometimes, the same service might be available on different ports.
+For instance, a web server might listen on both port 80 (HTTP) and port 8080 (for alternative access).

+- Load Balancing and Redundancy: In high-availability setups, multiple instances of the same service might run on different ports for load balancing or redundancy.

+- Custom Services: Developers might create custom services that listen on non-standard ports, which are not typically used by well-known services.

+#### Example
+Imagine a server hosting a website, an email server, and an SSH service:

+- Port 80: Handles incoming web traffic via HTTP.
+- Port 443: Handles secure web traffic via HTTPS.
+- Port 22: Handles SSH connections for remote server management.
+- Port 25: Handles incoming email traffic via SMTP.
+In this setup, the server is using multiple ports to manage different types of network traffic simultaneously.